-MSMG ToolKit creates a slimmed down or bloat free Windows by customizing, adding, or removing features and components as well as enabling or disabling features to Microsoft Windows 7, 8, and 10.
+MSMG ToolKit creates a slimmed down or bloat free Windows by customizing, adding, or removing features and components and enabling or disabling features to Microsoft Windows 7, 8, and 10.

 Everything is done through a DOS command prompt but done with typing in letters to get where you want, meaning no complicated DOS commands or DOS knowledge is needed.
-The entire goal here is something we have always loved here at MajorGeeks, creating a lightweight, bloat-free version of Windows.
+We have always loved the entire goal here at MajorGeeks, creating a lightweight, bloat-free version of Windows.
 Expect to spend a small amount of time getting everything you want the way you want it.
 You can also restore most things that you remove, should you change your mind later.

 A common issue with MSMG Toolkit is the missing install.wim.
 Here's how to fix that problem.